ystv/showtime/README.md

 ST_DOMAIN_NAME=example.com
 ```

-Create the database with the `init` program.
+Initialise a postgres database with the `init` program.

 ```sh
 go run cmd/init/init.go
 ```

-A new sqlite database "showtime.db" will appear in the working directory.
+Schemas and tables should now be present in the given database.

 Create the folder structure to serve assets.